madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Revenue holds steady between $2.0M–$2.8M per year from 2020–2023, with mild seasonal dips in Jan–Feb and a modest peak in late summer.
 However, revenue collapses by roughly 95% starting February 2024 and never recovers through July 2024, the end of the dataset.
 This is almost certainly a data completeness artifact, since the dataset appears to stop being reliably populated after January 2024, rather than a genuine business decline.

+**Suggestion:**
+Investigate and resolve the data pipeline or reporting gap causing the post-January 2024 collapse before using this dataset for any forward-looking forecasting or planning.

 #### Q3: What are the top 10 best-selling products by revenue, and do they differ from the top 10 by quantity sold?